-If a nonresident student is not legally transferred into a district, the receiving district cannot claim the attendance (see exception in 4.11 Shared Services Arrangements (SSAs), Including Regional Day School Program for the Deaf SSAs).
+If a nonresident student is not legally transferred into a district, the receiving district cannot claim the attendance.

 Note: The Student Transfer System (STS) has been closed, and districts are no longer required to report student transfers through the STS.
 However, your district should maintain documentation related to any transfer locally.
-Also, your district must report the transfer status of each student who has been transferred into the district in the PEIMS fall data submission.
+Also, your district must report the transfer status of each student who has been transferred into the district in the TSDS PEIMS fall data submission.